pkese/raspberry-fsharp/README.md

     hostname -I

 That's it.
+Write down the address.
 You can now plug the HDMI and keyboard back to your main computer.
 The rest will be done remotely.

 ### b) When on cable